itsbriany/ChatRoom/README.md

 ##########################################

 Install Boost 1.57.0 C++ libraries

+You can install the libraries with the install script %ROOTDIR%/libs/buildLibs.sh

 This is recommended because you may want to use a boost library that has not yet been included in the project.
 If you do not have Boost 1.57.0 C++ libraries installed, then